Did Kroger Make a Mistake You Should Avoid in Your Retail Business?

 The remaining 95 percent of single-use plastic bags handed out are sent off to landfills or become litter.
-Plastic in landfills is a problem because it does not break down and just causes the landfills to fill up faster.
-With China no longer purchasing plastic for recycling any effort to divert unnecessary trash from landfills can help keep levels under control.
-Plastic litter can harm humans, wildlife and the environment.
+Plastic in landfills is a problem because it does not break down and causes the landfills to fill up faster.
+With China no longer purchasing plastic for recycling, any effort to divert unnecessary trash from landfills can help keep levels under control.
+Plastic litter can harm humans, wildlife, and the environment.

 Study Comparing Single-Use Bags to Reusable Recycled Bags

-A Danish study has been making the rounds as indicating disposable plastic bags are better for the planet than reusable recycled bags.
-This study takes into account the amount of energy and resources that go into production and disposal of both single-use and reusable bags.
+A Danish study has been making the rounds indicating disposable plastic bags are better for the planet than reusable, recycled bags.
+This study considers the amount of energy and resources that go into the production and disposal of single-use and reusable bags.
 This study then calculated how many times a reusable bag must be used to match the carbon emissions and resource drain that go into manufacturing single-use bags.

 The Danish study found that disposable plastic bags with rigid handles had the lowest environmental impact.
 Many articles that reference these findings fail to make this distinction.
-Heavy-weight disposable bags with rigid handles are not the same as the typical t-shirt plastic bags which are what Kroger is working to phase out.
+Heavy-weight disposable bags with rigid handles are not the same as the typical t-shirt plastic bags, which Kroger is working to phase out.

 Do What’s Right for Your Brand

-Kroger made the decision to ban single-use plastic bags in response to customer opinion and to reduce trash.
+Kroger decided to ban single-use plastic bags in response to customer opinion and to reduce trash.
 Not everyone may agree with this plan, but ultimately, Kroger needs to give their consumers what they want.
-If consumers want to reduce unnecessary plastic then it is in Kroger’s best interest to follow through.
+If consumers want to reduce unnecessary plastic, it is in Kroger’s best interest to follow through.

 As a brand, you need to follow Kroger’s lead and give your customers what they want.
-Kroger responded to an increased demand for sustainability by providing reusable recycled bags and your brand can do the same.
-From a branding perspective, reusable recycled bags help spread your branding message since the bags are designed to be used repeatedly.
-Each and every time your branded bags are used they will either introduce and reinforce your branding message while also making a statement regarding your brand’s stance on environmental and sustainability issues.
+Kroger responded to an increased demand for sustainability by providing reusable, recycled bags, and your brand can do the same.
+Reusable, recycled bags help spread your branding message from a branding perspective since the bags are designed to be used repeatedly.
+Each and every time your branded bags are used, they will either introduce and reinforce your branding message while also making a statement regarding your brand’s stance on environmental and sustainability issues.

 Easily Put Reusable Recycled Bags to Work for Your Brand

 With almost 30 years in the business, we have learned a thing or two about how to streamline the process and make everything flow as quickly and efficiently as possible.
-We have also racked up several certifications, such as GOTS, Fairtrade, ISO 9001-2015 and FEDEX, all of which are a testimony of our strong quality and social commitment.
+We have also racked up several certifications, such as GOTS, Fairtrade, ISO 9001-2015, and FEDEX, all of which testify to our strong quality and social commitment.